 1. Facebook Lookalike Audiences

 Facebook Lookalike Audiences is a tool you can use to target users that have similar traits to your existing customers and followers.
 For instance, if you set up an ad campaign on Facebook and 100 people click on the ad and made purchases, you could group these people into an audience and then ask Facebook to find similar people and target them with ads.
-This makes your ads really profitable because targeting the right people is a recipe for success in ads campaign.
+This makes your ads really profitable because targeting the right people is a recipe for success in an ads campaign.
 Your source audience can be people from your website (through the Facebook pixel), Mobile app users, Facebook page audience, and CRM segments (emails).

-Retargeting is a strategy for targeting website visitors, subscribers on your email list, etc. Targeting cold audiences does not generate as much result as retargeting.
+Retargeting is a strategy for targeting website visitors, subscribers on your email list, etc. Targeting cold audiences does not generate as many results as retargeting.
 The truth is, 2% of consumers who visit your website for the first time convert.
 Retargeting will help you attract the remaining 98% and on average, retargeting ads are 76% more likely to be clicked on than a regular old display ad.

 3. Use Facebook Dynamic Ads